matindra/insurance-premium-prediction-project/README.md

 At each step in both development and deployment parts, logging operation is performed which are stored in log folder.

-So, now we can find the insurance premium quickly by just passing the mentioned details as an input to the web application 😊
+So, now we can find the insurance premium quickly by just passing the mentioned details as an input to the web application.

 #### Web Deployment
-Deployed on web using Heroku (PaaS) url: https://matindra-insurance-premium-prediction-project-app-crn16z.streamlit.app/
+Deployed on web using Streamlit url: https://matindra-insurance-premium-prediction-project-app-crn16z.streamlit.app/

 ## Setup
 Create a conda environment